PeterDrake/drakepedia/oop/wrapper_classes.md

 ## Questions
 1. :star: What is the name of the wrapper class for the primitive type `int`?
-1. :star: What is the wrapper class for the `String` type?
+1. :star: What is the name of the wrapper class for the `String` type?
 1. :star::star: What expression is true if two Longs `a` and `b` contain the same value?
 ## Answers
 1. `Integer`